 Are you planning to expand your online business to the African market?
-Spoiler: you might be surprised by the popularity of alternative payment methods.
-The African payments landscape has several traits that make it stand out.
-This region’s payments landscape can even be called unique.
-Obviously, this specificity leaves its mark on the cost of acquiring, billing, and the speed of processing.
+Spoiler: You might be surprised by the popularity of alternative payment methods.

 African market outlook

-Due to the lack of operating systems capable of supporting electronic payments, the online commerce sector faces many obstacles to its rapid growth.
+E-commerce is becoming more dynamic, with mobile e-commerce dominating the scene.
+The region’s market has many opportunities for merchants seeking to expand their business in this direction.
+However, due to the lack of operating systems capable of supporting digital payments, the online commerce sector often faces obstacles to its growth.
 On the other hand, the region’s population strives to go beyond national boundaries and expand their companies' capabilities to the international level.

-Payments landscape in African countries
+Payment landscape in African countries

-In addition to strict state control, the fact that the banking system is weak and underdeveloped also affects.
+In addition to strict state control, the weak and underdeveloped banking system also affects the African market.
 There are few banks and huge queues at the branches.
-In order to perform any banking operation (for example, transferring money from one account to another), you must fill out many different forms and spend a lot of time.
-The African region’s specificity stems from low Internet penetration and consumers’ low computer literacy.
-The area has many languages and currencies in use.
-While some payment services work only with local currencies, others also use the dollar.
-Still, the majority of the transactions in Africa occur in cash.
+To perform any banking operation (e.g., transferring money from one account to another), users should fill out many different forms and spend a lot of time.

-Key aspects of the regions
+Key regional aspects

 - Kenya is the undisputed leader in terms of money transfer system development.
 Today, almost all adults in Kenya use M-Pesa by Safaricom to transfer money, pay for utilities, and pay in shops, cafes, restaurants, gas stations, etc. This payment method is convenient because the transfer is carried out instantly, is relatively inexpensive, and is available to everyone with a mobile phone.
 It has also become an excellent solution for small businesses — any company can open a business account and accept payments from its customers and counterparties.
 Withdrawing cash from the system is also easy — one can receive the money within a few minutes from any of the 150,000 agents throughout the country.

 - Tanzania and Uganda followed Kenya’s path.
 Almost all adult populations there use mobile wallets.
 But in contrast to Kenya, where Safaricom controls about 70% of the market, the mobile money market here has been divided approximately equally among several companies.
-Four major services — Vodacom, Tigo, Airtel and Halotel — compete with each other in Tanzania.
+Four major services — Vodacom, Tigo, Airtel, and Halotel — compete with each other in Tanzania.

 - Zambia‘s telecommunications companies were late for the start of the mobile revolution due to their inertia or some other reason.
 They were replaced by Zoona company, which copied the Western Union business model.
 Every village in Zambia has a company agent who will help accept or issue a money order within minutes.